Alain Aspect

-Alain Aspect (/fr/; born 15 June 1947) is a French physicist noted for his experimental work on quantum entanglement.
+Alain Jean Aspect (/fr/; born 15 June 1947) is a French physicist noted for his experimental work on quantum entanglement.
+Aspect's experiment (19801982) bears his name.

 Aspect was awarded the 2022 Nobel Prize in Physics, jointly with John Clauser and Anton Zeilinger, "for experiments with entangled photons, establishing the violation of Bell inequalities and pioneering quantum information science".

+In 2025 he was elected to the Académie Française.

 Education

 Aspect is a graduate of the École Normale Supérieure de Cachan (ENS Cachan, today part of Paris-Saclay University).
 He passed the agrégation in physics in 1969 and received his PhD degree in 1971 from the École supérieure d'optique (later known as Institut d'Optique Graduate School) of Université d'Orsay (later known as Université Paris-Sud).
 He then taught for three years in Cameroon as a replacement for then compulsory military service.

 In the early 1980s, while working on his doctorat d'État (habilitation thesis), he performed the Bell test experiments that showed that Albert Einstein, Boris Podolsky and Nathan Rosen's putative reductio ad absurdum of quantum mechanics, namely that it implied 'ghostly action at a distance', did in fact appear to be realized when two particles were separated by an arbitrarily large distance (see EPR paradox and Aspect's experiment).
 A correlation between the particles' wave functions remains, as long as they were once part of the same undisturbed wave function before one of the child particles was measured.
 He defended his doctorat d'État in 1983 at Université Paris-Sud (today part of Paris-Saclay University).

 Aspect received an honorary doctorate from Heriot-Watt University in 2008.